reflectoring/reflectoring.github.io/_posts/2020-06-01-spring-boot-hazelcast.md

 When we want to scale our application, every new instance will create a new member and this member will join the cluster automatically.

+Hazelcast provides several mechanisms for discovering the members.
+If we don't configure any discovery mechanism, the default one is used.
+This is a discovery mechanism with multicast.
+In this case Hazelcast tries to find other members in the same network using multicast.

 This approach has two advantages:
  * it's very easy to set up the cluster, and